kohrVid/supermarket/INSTRUCTIONS.md

 The first table written was the `currencies` table and both `items` and `orders` have a `belongs_to` relationship with it.
-This app assumes that a supermarket will only handle items with a single currency so some changes would be needed to support transactions in multiple currencies.
+This app assumes that a supermarket will only handle items with a single currency so some changes are needed to support transactions in multiple currencies.
 Currently the app uses GBP by the default and though the Checkout model lists currency as an optional parameter, the CLI currently does not allow the user to switch currency.